SIGSEGV111/rim2vtt/README.md

 You would need the el1-lib first.
 The el1-lib is my personal convinience c++ lib and it only supports x64 linux at the moment (I do not have anything else).
 I'm planning on porting it to Windows and ARM (32+64 bit) - but this will take some time (and Windows is not exactly high on my priority list eighter).
-Right now (2022-02-22) I'm trying to setup a web-service where you can upload your files and get the uvvt in response... stay tuned

 For the foolhardy:
 1. clone el1-lib (it is linked as a submodule so just do a recursive clone)
-2. build el1-lib by executing `dev-compile.sh` (and pray it works on your machine!)
+2. build el1-lib by executing `dev-compile.sh` (and pray it works on your machine...)
 3. run `make` on rim2vtt
 4. profit :-)